-We all are now global citizens.
-Borders and boundaries between countries do not matter for people with passion in their heart.
-Yet, there is a bias against those who have middle eastern/Arab origins.
+We can call ourselves global citizens now, we are today aware and we understand our world wider to an extent that we can shape our own values.
+Borders and boundaries between countries do not matter for people having passion in their heart.
+Yet, people are biased against those having a middle eastern/Arab origins.

-Western media in particular, has a prejudice in the manner with which they depict people of Arab origins.
+Western media in particular, has a preconvied notion in their behavioral preference with which they draw their opinions about people of Arab origins.

-Even common Arabic phrases are often scrutinized and judged without understanding their meaning.
+Even common Arabic phrases are often scrutinized and judged without giving an attempt to understand its meaning.

-Times are thankfully changing.
-With this blog, we shall capture the changing tides with global acceptance of Arabic language, Arabic phrases, Arabic sayings and its vast culture.
+Times are thankfully changing!
+With this blog, we shall capture the changing tides with global acceptance of Arabic language, common Arabic phrases, Arabic sayings and its vast culture.

 Many celebrities have used Arabic references in their work.
 Let’s catch up with some of them.